rhizano/era-beacon-api/FCM_SETUP.md

 1. **"FCM project ID is required"** - Check that `FCM_PROJECT_ID=erabeacon-customer` is set in `.env`
 2. **"Service account file not found"** - Ensure `service-account-key.json` exists in the project root
+3. **"404 Not Found for FCM endpoint"** - The service now uses FCM v1 API (fixed in latest version)
-3. **Authentication errors** - Verify the service account key file is valid and not corrupted
+4. **Authentication errors** - Verify the service account key file is valid and not corrupted
-4. **Permission errors** - The service account should have Firebase Messaging Admin permissions
+5. **Permission errors** - The service account should have Firebase Messaging Admin permissions
+6. **Token validation fails** - Ensure your device tokens are valid and not expired